Sankethprasad09/Machine-Learning-Projects-/Airbnb House Price Prediction/README.md

-# 🏡 Airbnb Home Prices Prediction
+# 🏡 Airbnb House Price Prediction

 ## 📌 Introduction
 Airbnb home price prediction is a crucial task in real estate and rental markets.
 Various factors such as **location, demand, property type, and amenities** influence the rental prices.
 By leveraging **machine learning**, we aim to create a predictive model to estimate home prices based on key features.